alainrk/flemq/DEV_NOTES.md

 ## 2023-12-23

 - I'll start creating some structs to handle server/connection stuff
+- Refactoring a bit the config stuff as it started to get messy
-- I'm also considering adopting the redis [RESP](https://redis.io/docs/reference/protocol-spec/) protocol for the communication, it's simple and already implemented in many languages
+- I'm considering adopting a simplified version of redis [RESP](https://redis.io/docs/reference/protocol-spec/) protocol for the communication, it's simple and already implemented in many languages
+  - I don't think I need the full resp for now, but it seems a good approach to start with something simple like that